jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 </pre>

 # Spaces
 Eliminating trailing spaces is good practice to maintain clean code.
-Spaces preceding and following logical operations allows for a clear understanding of what is being compared to the left and the right of the operator.
+Spaces preceding and following logical operations uses white space to dilineate the logical operator from the two expressions.
 ## <span style="color: green">A. Good</span>
 * Each section of SQL code should NOT have trailing spaces (trailing spaces are normally not visible unless you highlight multiple rows of text or your text editor settings are set to show spaces/tabs)
 * Logical operators in equations/conditions should have spaces before and after them